Give the gift of oral health this holiday season

 There are many types of dental floss to choose from – unwaxed or waxed, flavored or unflavored, and regular or wide.
 Waxed floss may be easier to slide through tight teeth, while unwaxed floss will spread out its fibers during use for greater tooth contact.
 For a special treat, give holiday-flavored floss, like cinnamon.

-- Sugar-free gum – Acids in the mouth have a detrimental effect on tooth enamel.
+Acids in the mouth have a detrimental effect on tooth enamel.
 Many studies have shown that chewing sugar-free gum after meals and snacks helps reduce the acid level and can stimulate the flow of saliva, which cleanses the mouth, especially at times when brushing is impractical.
-Give gum that includes xylitol, an artificial sweetener believed to reduce the incidence of cavities.
+Give gum that includes xylitol, an artificial sweetener shown to reduce cavities.

 The oral health information on this website is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.